etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

 Also, the default role for the user who is doing the log in should be enabled to do calls to web services.

-!!!info
-    Search for [Is Web Service Enabled]() inside the Role document for more information.

-After a successfull login the REST web service action is run within the context of the user.
-The REST webservice uses the  DAL security control mechanism to control read and write access.
+After a successfull login, the REST web service action is run within the context of the user.
+The REST webservice uses the **DAL security control mechanism** to control read and write access.

 ##  Stateless Webservice Requests - HTTP Session